revaniarrr/revaniarrr/README.md

 Welcome to my place to Working On!<br/>
 I'm Revania Sabita Raharja,
-Junior developer from Pandaan, Indonesian.
+Junior developer from Malang, Indonesian.

 i'm a novice programmer who still want to learn more and more.
 I'm a diligent and disciplined person in doing something that I'm working on.
 I can work as team or individually well.